trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 ![](images/keys_userresources.png)

-*Select routers to add to this group*
+*Figure: Select routers to add to this group*

 After you select the keys the resource group has been created.
 You can then follow the similar process to add or edit keys at a later time.
 You